ml-rn/ANN-Guide/book/00-Overview.md

 ## Backpropagation

-- When being rewarded, NNs will get better over time.
+- Idea: NNs will get better over time by rewards
-- Backpropagation is just a nested loop.
-If function is > 0.5, add value to outer Array
+- is just a nested loop of two two-dimensional (layers and neurons) arrays
+- outer array is old set of neurons, inner array is new set of neurons
+- If `training_function(old_neuron.value) > 0.5`, update old neuron

 ## Neural Networks

-- can only work with Vector input (0.0 - 1.0)
+- can only work with vectors (0.0 - 1.0)
-- are totally dumb, but don't question treatment or punishment
+- don't question treatment or punishment
+- don't question datasets
+- don't question input vectors
+- don't question output vectors

 ## Example Neural Network Usage